nathanjonjon/lazy-man-reminder/README.md

 * [Usage](#usage)

 ## General Info
-A full-stack project for users to create todo list with timer reminding them of deadlines of the tasks.
+A full-stack project for users to create todo list where they can create tasks, set deadlines and change the status of the tasks.
+There is a reminder implemented with WebSocket that notifys the users that a task failed when it remains undone with the deadline expired.
 ![](https://github.com/nathanjonjon/lazy-man-reminder/blob/main/todo.png)